samsung-cnct/cassandra-container/helm/image/BUILD.md

 ## Purpose
 Instructions on building the Cassandra and Opscenter Agent Docker images for a Kubernetes deployment.

 NOTE: These build instructions are for building from an OS-X machine.
-They should work for any Linux setup, just omit any boot2docker items.
+They should work for any Linux setup.

 ## Prerequisites
-* docker
+* docker = boot2docker, docker-machine, or more current docker
-	* boot2docker up
-	* export the vars
-	* $(boot2docker shellinit)
 * GNU Make

 ## Build